keithfrazier98/Pomodoro-Timer/README.md

 ### Run on local machine:

-1. fork and clone git repsoitory on local machine
+1. fork and clone git repository on local machine
 2. use terminal to run ```npm run start```